yogeshhegde/processor-sdk-doc/source/rtos/How_to_Guides/Host/Setup/Rebuild_drivers_from_PDK_directory.rst

 .. rubric:: Overview
    :name: overview

-Thee instructions below are for building for one platform.
+The instructions below are for building for one platform.
 If you are developing for multiple platforms (e.g., AM437x and AM335x), please invoke builds in a serial fashion.